scAB1001/notes-md/uni/semester1/comp3932/Project Outline and Specification (week 6).md

 - improved perception
 - improved navigation of the model

 To achieve this, the viewing space needs to be transformed.
-A virtual reality is the best way to acheive
+A virtual reality is the best way to view a 3D model from all perspectives.
+The next step concerns navigation: hand-gestures make the most sense as they complement the realistic experience and for this AI is needed to interpret these gestures.
+Ideally this new approach will enable system to simply hot-swap any model and render it into this virtual space.
+To render the model, the import will require complex mesh repairing, cleaning, simplification and other processing.
 ### 3. Objectives (up to 5)
 Objectives should be SMART – Specific, Measurable, Achievable, Relevant, Time-bound.
 Objectives should be a list of tasks that collectively meet the Aim of your project (makes